-As a lifelong learner, I have always sought to understand how God is revealed in the world.
-This led me, at age 50, to leave my Christian spiritual roots to explore spirituality in all world religions and how spirituality is experienced beyond the walls of traditional, organized religion.
+A lifelong learner, Rev. Karla always sought to understand how God is revealed in the world.
+This led her, at age 50, to leave her Christian spiritual roots to explore spirituality in all world religions and how spirituality is experienced beyond the walls of traditional, organized religion.

-After a number of years of self-study, I returned to college for Biblical studies and world religions at Indiana Wesleyan University and Arizona State University.
-During my time at ASU I began to hear the call to attend seminary.
-I attended the two-year seminary program through One Spirit Interfaith Seminary in New York, and was ordained an interfaith/interspiritual minister in 2017.
+After a number of years of self-study, Rev. Karla returned to college for Biblical studies and world religions at Indiana Wesleyan University and Arizona State University.
+During her time at ASU I began to hear the call to attend seminary.
+I attended the two-year seminary program through One Spirit Interfaith Seminary in New York, and was ordained an interfaith/in spiritual minister in 2017.

-Since becoming ordained in 2017, I have offered spiritual care through in-person sessions, video conferencing and small group sessions.
-Recently, I made the decision to focus entirely online, as our country navigates a pandemic, by embracing the age of digital technology for human connection.
+Since becoming ordained in 2017, Rev. Karla has offered spiritual care for people through in-person sessions, video conferencing and small group sessions.
+Recently, she made the decision to focus entirely online as our country navigates a pandemic by embracing the age of digital technology for human connection.

-Each week, I offer writings and videos that reflect a specific theme, such as why it is okay to be spiritual but not religious, embracing change, and managing grief.
+Each week, Rev. Karla offers writings and videos that reflect a specific theme, such as why it is okay to be spiritual but not religious, embracing change, and managing grief.
 These teachings are offered on Facebook (including “Friday’s Thoughts on Faith”); Instagram (including Sunday’s “Spirit in the Cloud” video on IGTV); Pinterest and TikTok, where some videos have over 1 millions views.

-Along with my daughter, Lynette, I am a co-founder of Numa Soul.
+Along with her daughter, Lynette, Rev. Karla is a co-founder of Numa Soul.

 Lynette Newman | LMT | Certified Aromatherapist

-I began an 11 year career in corporate management in 2003.
-After observing the role and effects that stress has on the body, I began to look for natural ways to support myself and my newborn son.
+Lynette began an 11 year career in corporate management in 2003.
+After observing the role and effects that stress has on the body, she began to look for natural ways to support herself and newborn son.
 After experiencing the healing benefits of an aromatherapy massage and using natural solutions to help reduce the pressures of becoming a new working mother, I was determined to change career paths that would lead to more meaningful work.

-I am passionate about connecting with my clients, while discovering their needs and concerns.
-Recommending solutions that are personalized, as opposed to offering a one size fits all solution has been my driving force.
+Lynette is passionate about connecting with her clients, while discovering their needs and concerns.
+Recommending solutions that are personalized, as opposed to offering a one size fits all solution has been her driving force.
 I believe that aromatherapy is a beautiful and intentional way to support our emotional, physical and spiritual health.
-By learning about the chemistry and therapeutic benefits of aromatherapy, I am able to safely make recommendations that can help to balance emotions, reduce stress, and help to ease physical pain.
+By learning about the chemistry and therapeutic benefits of aromatherapy, I am able to safely make recommendations that can help to balance emotions, anxiety, and help to ease physical pain.
 Helping clients during these uncertain times continues to be my priority and the foundation for my work.

 Jane Bradley | Graphic Designer

 Years later, I sought a different career path, and began studying Reflexology at the Laura Norman Reflexology Center in the heart of NYC.
-Unfortunately, to practice legally in New York State, I needed a Massage license.
-After receiving national certification, I left my beloved city for Indiana where Reflexology is exempt from the Massage law.
+Unfortunately, to practice legally, I needed a massage license.
+After receiving national certification, I left my beloved city for Indiana where Reflexology is exempt from the massage law—because, in case you didn’t know, Reflexology is not Massage.
 I can honestly say that practicing Reflexology has been a fulfilling experience, for I have worked with the kindest and most grateful clients.

 During my Reflexology years, I’ve always had a side job where I often used my design skills.
 Through one of these jobs, I was fortunate to meet Karla Kamstra, now co-founder of Numa Soul.
 We stayed in touch over the years, and when the need arrived, she offered me a design job.
 How lucky am I that I get to design, learn, and work with the fantastic team of women at Numa Soul.
 This is where I discovered my latest love, Essential Oils.